guyschvitz/pgtools/README.md

 # pgtools
-This package contains two functions that make it easier to fetch and store data from a Postgres database in R.
+This package contains two functions that make it easier to fetch and store data from/to a Postgres database in R.

 ## Installation
 You can download and install the package from GitHub